Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The moduli space of closed -holomorphic curves

-\begin{remark} The above theorem and all related results (e.g.~Theorem~\ref{thm:genericHomotopy} below) remain true if $\jJ(M,\omega)$ is replaced by $\jJ^\tau(M,\omega)$ or $\jJ(M)$; in fact, the equivalence of these last two variations is obvious since $\jJ^\tau(M,\omega)$ is an open subset of~$\jJ(M)$.
-Of course for $\jJ(M)$, the manifold~$M$ need not admit a symplectic structure, though one must then confront the possibility that $\jJ(M)$ might be empty.
-The symplectic structure will in any case play no role whatsoever in the proofs of these results except to make one detail slightly harder (see Lemma~\ref{lemma:choice}), thus it will be immediate that minor alterations of the same proofs imply the same results for tame or general almost complex structures. \end{remark}
+\begin{remark} The above theorem and all other important results in this chapter remain true if $\jJ(M,\omega)$ is replaced by the spaces of $\omega$-tame or general almost complex structures $\jJ^\tau(M,\omega)$ or $\jJ(M)$; in fact, the equivalence of these last two variations is obvious since $\jJ^\tau(M,\omega)$ is an open subset of~$\jJ(M)$.
+The symplectic structure will play no role whatsoever in the proofs except to make one detail slightly harder (see Lemma~\ref{lemma:choice}), thus it will be immediate that minor alterations of the same proofs imply the same results for tame or general almost complex structures. \end{remark}

-One of the important consequences of Theorem~\ref{thm:localStructure} is that for generic choices of~$J$, every connected component of the moduli space $\mM^*(J)$ must have nonnegative virtual dimension, as a smooth manifold of negative dimension is empty by definition.
-Put another way, if a simple curve of negative index exists, then one can always eliminate it by a small perturbation of~$J$.
+One of the important consequences of Theorem~\ref{thm:localStructure} is that for generic choices of~$J$, every connected component of the moduli space $\Mod^*(J)$ must have nonnegative virtual dimension, as a smooth manifold of negative dimension is empty by definition.
+Put another way, if a somewhere injective curve of negative index exists, then one can always eliminate it by a small perturbation of~$J$.
 We state this as a corollary.